containers/podman/docs/source/markdown/podman-run.1.md

 To mount a host directory as a container volume, specify the absolute path to the directory and the absolute path for the container directory separated by a colon.
-If the source is a named volume maintained by Podman, it's recommended to use it's name rather than the path to the volume.
+If the source is a named volume maintained by Podman, it is recommended to use its name rather than the path to the volume.
 Otherwise the volume will be considered as an orphan and wiped if you execute **podman volume prune**:

 ```